Elfin-Jedi/Angband-4.0.5/readme.txt

 Figure out why new spellbooks don't display in inventory and shop lists, fix.

-Find out how to fix monster invisibility spell, so the monster both disappears, can't be detected by detect monsters, and displays 2nd message ({monster} disappears!)
+Find out how to fix monster invisibility spell, so the iinvisible monster can't be detected by detect monsters, and displays 2nd message ({monster} disappears!)

 Finish uploading edit files with normal line endings: object.txt, object-base.txt, p-race.txt.